junxit/us-congress-bills-110/metadata.md

 - 2007-10-22 — Ms. Sanchez, Linda T. moved to suspend the rules and pass the bill.
 - 2007-10-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11810)
 - 2007-10-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11810)
+- 2007-10-23 — Received in the Senate.
+- 2007-10-24 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-10-25 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 443.